wymp/weenie/README.md

 # Weenie Base

 **NOTE: As of version 0.4.0, weenie is now a project of [Wymp](https://github.com/wymp).
 Please use
-@wymp/weenie-base for future versions of this package.**
+@wymp/weenie-base for all future versions of this package.**

-_See https://github.com/kael-shipman/weenie-framework for a more full-bodied explanation of the weenie framework._
+_See https://github.com/wymp/weenie-framework for a more full-bodied explanation of the weenie framework._

 This is the base package for the Weenie framework.
 It provides a small function, `Weenie`, that